aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 Let's recap what we created:
 * Serverless data processing pipeline:
   1. A Lambda function that reads a large JSON file from S3 and places a message in a queue for each ride
-  1. A queue able to buffer messages for each ride
+  1. A queue that buffers messages for each ride
   1. A Lambda function that picks up messages in the queue and matches the nearest weather station
     * Review the code for `TransformAndMapDataFunction`, the function is doing a lookup for the nearest weather station
 * Preconfigured IAM role for the Lambda functions scoped to the appropriate services